-Today marks 103 years since Denmark sold the then-Danish West Indies to The United States of America on March 31, 1917, for \$25 million in gold bullion.
+Today the territory marks the 104th Transfer Day, when Denmark sold the then-Danish West Indies to the United States of America on March 31, 1917, for \$25 million in gold bullion.
 The sale saw one powerful nation handing rule of a people to another powerful nation.

-The day is usually marked by commemoration, including parades and speeches by local and U.S. leaders.
-Sometimes, like during the 2017 Centennial event, Danish representatives attend.
+The anniversary, which is usually marked by commemoration including parades and speeches by local and U.S. leaders, was almost nonexistent last year as it fell during the nascent stages of the coronavirus pandemic.